nschorgh/Planetary-Code-Collection/README.md

 Standard thermal model for asteroidal surfaces.
 The one-dimensional heat equation is solved, based on solar energy input and thermal radiation from the surface to space.
 The solver for the one-dimensional heat equation is semi-implicit, with the Stefan-Boltzmann radiation law as upper boundary condition.
 The finite-difference method is flux-conservative even on an irregularly spaced vertical grid and the thermal properties of the soil can vary spatially and with time.
 (This is a simplified version of the Mars Thermal Model.
 They both use the same flux-conservative spatial discretization and the same Crank-Nicolson solver with nonlinear boundary condition.)

 Directory: `Asteroids/`
 The core subroutines for the thermal model are located in `Common/` and available in Fortran, C, Matlab, and Python.
+`Common/Test/testcrankQ.f90` provides an example for how to call the semi-implicit solver for the heat equation.
 *Documentation: User Guide Part 1*